 It never made sense that the USD LIBOR Rate reset at 11 AM London Time (5:00 AM New York Time) when most USD banks aren’t funding themselves yet.
 Even in calm markets, this process created issues in cross-currency swaps.

 The LIBOR Rate and The Credit Crisis

-During 2007-2008, the lag became particularly visible.
-There were plenty of other problems to focus on during the credit crisis, and these other manipulations put a magnifying glass on the USD LIBOR Reset Rate issue.
-After interim changes, we can look forward to permanent changes.
+During 2007-2008, the time difference became particularly visible.
+There were other problems to focus on during the credit crisis.
+But these other manipulations put a magnifying glass on the IBOR Reset Rates.

 The Asian and European markets experienced the same type of manipulation.
-Basis swaps (the swaps between two floating rates, i.e., pay 3-month EUR and receive 3-month JPY) were also impacted and out of whack.
+Basis swaps (the swaps between two floating rates, i.e., pay 3-month EUR and receive 3-month JPY), Euribor & TIBOR were all rigged by various banks.

 LIBOR Rate Changes For Now

 - ICE will administer the process of setting the LIBOR Reset Rates, and Thomson Reuters is responsible for data collection.

 - LIBOR Rate observations will consist of actual transactions downloaded from the Swap Execution Facilities (SEF).